The next Streetlife Festival takes place the 30th and 31th of May, 2020!

 "Show that scientific knowledge in the 'post-fact time' is more important than ever."

-For the third time, we will organize a StreetScience stand at this year's Streetlife Festival.
+For the fifth time, we will organize a StreetScience stand at this year's Streetlife Festival in My.
 The aim is to present scientific topics through dialogic interactions and thus awaken curiosity among the visitors of the festival.
 Above all, our goal is to bring science from the university into society.
 The focus is on the direct dialogue between presenters and visitors to create an added value for both.
 We invite you to enrich the group of speakers to display a wider range of academic achievement.
 We have gathered an interesting group of scientists and we would be delighted to include you too.
 More information on this topic and a registration form can be found here.

 On September 7th and 8th 2019, we will welcome researchers from the science community of TUM to give a talk.
 After the talk, the speakers will answer questions and engage in debates with the audience.
 Children will be able to learn in a playful way through small experiments about the subjects presented.